Symplectic rational homology ball fillings of Seifert fibered spaces: Seifert fibered spaces with

 For a small Seifert fibered space $Y=Y(-1; r_1, r_2, r_3)$, being an $L$-space plays an important role in the classification of tight contact structures on $Y$.
-So we briefly review how one can certify that $Y$ is or is not an L-space.
+So we briefly review how one can determine whether $Y$ is an L-space.
 It follows from \cite[Theorem~1.4.]{LiscaStipsicz07} that a small Seifert fibered space $Y=Y(-1; r_1, r_2, r_3)$ is an L-space if $r_1+r_2+r_3\geq \frac{3}{2}$ or $r_1+r_2\geq 1$, and it is not an L-space if $r_1+r_2+r_3<1$.
 When $1<r_1+r_2+r_3<\frac{3}{2}$ either could happen and in general there is no closed formula that can determine if $Y$ is an L-space or not.

 We are not aware of any non-$L$-space small Seifert fibered space, regardless of its $e_0$ value, with a symplectic rational homology ball filling.
-It is possible that there is no such examples.
-We provide some evidence for this.
-To this end, we consider the $3$-manifold $S^3_{T_{p,q}}(r)$ --- the result of smooth $r$-surgery on the positive torus knot $T_{p,q}$ for $r<0$, and where we adopt the convention that $p, q$ are relatively prime integers with $0<p<q$.
-This $3$-manifold is the small Seifert fibered space $Y(-1; \frac{p-q^*}{p}, \frac{q-p^*}{q}, \frac{1}{pq-r})$ where $p^*$ and $q^*$ are multiplicative inverses of $p$ and $q$, respectively.
+It is possible that there are no such examples.
+Our goal here is to provide some evidence for this through Theorem~\ref{nonLspace}.
+To this end, we consider the $3$-manifold $S^3_{T_{p,q}}(r)$ --- the result of smooth $r$-surgery on the positive torus knot $T_{p,q}$ for any rational number $r<0$, and where we adopt the convention that $p, q$ are relatively prime integers with $0<p<q$.
+This $3$-manifold is the small Seifert fibered space $Y(-1; \frac{p-q^*}{p}, \frac{q-p^*}{q}, \frac{1}{pq-r})$ where $p^*$ and $q^*$ are multiplicative inverses of $p$ and $q$, modulo $q$ and $p$, respectively.
 Clearly, the sum of the Seifert invariants here is less than one, and hence this manifold is not an L-space.
-Our goal here is to prove Theorem~\ref{nonLspace} which we recall says that for any $r$ a negative integer less than $-1$ if $\{p,q\}=\{2,3\}$, or a negative integer or a rational number that is of the form $-\frac{1}{n}$ for some positive integer $n$ if $\{p,q\}\not=\{2,3\}$ we have that $S^3_{T_{p,q}}(r)$, the result of $r$-Dehn surgery on the positive torus knot $T_{p,q}$, does not bound a symplectic rational homology ball.
+In Theorem~\ref{nonLspace}, we will show that for any $r$, an integer less than $-1$ if $\{p,q\}=\{2,3\}$, and otherwise a negative integer or a rational number of the form $-\frac{1}{n}$ for some positive integer $n$, the $3$-manifold $S^3_{T_{p,q}}(r)$ does not bound a symplectic rational homology ball.

 As an immediate corollary, we obtain Theorem~\ref{brieskorn}, which says that for $(p,q)\neq (2,3)$, no Brieskorn homology sphere of the form $\Sigma(p,q, pqn+1)$ bounds a symplectic rational homology ball.